dotnet/arcade/src/Microsoft.DotNet.SharedFramework.Sdk/README.md

 If your shared framework can drop some files from the single-file bundle, you can specify `<SingleFileHostIncludeFilename>` items that specify which files by name are **included** in the single file bundle.
 Once one `SingleFileHostIncludeFilename` item is specified, all files without corresponding `SingleFileHostIncludeFilename` elements will be marked as droppable from a single file build.

+The name of the framework/runtime is specified in the `SharedFrameworkFriendlyName` property, which defaults to the value of `SharedFrameworkName`.

 ### Archives

 By default, this SDK also generates an archive that can be extracted on top of an existing .NET SDK or Runtime layout.
 The name of this file is derived from the `SharedFrameworkArchiveName` property and the RID.
 By default, `SharedFrameworkArchiveName` is set to the value of `SharedFrameworkName`.